-& van Altena 1986; Monteiro, Christensen-Dalsgaard & Thompson 1996; Deheuvels & Michel 2011; Piau et al. 2011; Trampedach & Stein 2011).
-Unfortunately, many methods to determine such properties are indirect and, being model dependent themselves, are of little use in improving stellar models.
+Progress in understanding stellar structure and evolution is driven by ever-more precise measurements of fundamental properties such as stellar temperature, radius and mass (see, e.g. Demarque et al. 1986; Monteiro et al. 1996; Deheuvels & Michel 2011; Trampedach & Stein 2011; Piau et al. 2011).
+Unfortunately, many methods to determine such properties are indirect and, being model-dependent themselves, are of little use in improving stellar models.
 We therefore look towards methods that either themselves, or in combination with other methods, have little model dependence.